um-acs/acs_docs/docs/clusters/general-usage/6-jobs/6-scripts.rst

 ``man bsub`` at the Pegasus prompt.
 Example scripts and descriptions are below.

 You must be a member of a project to submit jobs to it.
-See `Projects <https://dev-acs-docs.readthedocs.io/clusters/general-usage/4-projects.html#projects>`__ for more information.
+See :ref:`g-projects` for more information.

 On submission, LSF will return the ``jobID`` which can be used to track your job.